sathyamvellal/Awesome/README.md

 $ cp -r /usr/share/awesome/themes .config/awesome/

+Copy the fonts (Consolas and Inconsolata) to .fonts directory in your home.
+If you don't have .fonts, create one.
+Now copy the .Xresources file to your home.

-Next make sure you have wicked, vicious and blingbling libraries installed as per the requirements!
+Next make sure you have wicked, vicious, blingbling libraries and urxvt installed as per the requirements!
-If you have a configuration set of your own, all you need to do is replace your rc.lua and theme.lua with mine.
+Replace your rc.lua and theme.lua with mine.
 Make a backup of your original rc.lua and theme.lua files if you like.

 Features
 ========